AnujDasari/Actitime-Framework/README.md

 ### Running the Framework
 To run the scripts in desktop browser:
-`mvn test -DrunOn=standalone -Dplatforme=desktop -Dbrowser=chrome/firefox/internetexplorer`
+`mvn test -DrunOn=standalone -Dplatform=desktop -Dbrowser=chrome/firefox/internetexplorer`

 To run the scripts in device browser:
 `mvn test -DrunOn=standalone -Dplatform=device`